Sirosky/AniTag/README.md

 ## Under the Hood

 AniTag is built on [Godot game engine](https://godotengine.org/).
 It's a rather unorthodox usage of Godot but hey, the results are pretty neat.
 Had to write a custom XML parser because Godot natively can't really deal with XML files.
 Also, turns out that Godot can pass commands to 7zip and ffmpeg.
 The more you know.

-## Download

-Grab the latest version here.

-**Disclaimers:** While AniTag is mostly feature complete, the program is still in early stages of development.
-Expect crashes and random bugs.
-AniTag works best on a 1080p screen since its sole developer only has access to a 1080p monitor.

 ## Credits